 Set Aside Time

-Whether you’re what I call a Blind Betty, Later Lisa or a Saver Sally (I’ll explain more about those terms in another blog post and in my organizational style quiz that you can take for free!)
+Whether you’re what I call a Blind Betty, Later Lisa, or a Saver Sally (I’ll explain more about those terms in another blog post!)
 I tell these clients to set aside time to start paying attention to their paper and stick to it.